raspberrypilearning/documenting-your-code/en/step_5.md

 ## Generating documentation

-Now that your code contains some information about it in *docstrings* you can use Python's [pydoc](https://docs.python.org/3/library/pydoc.html) module to automatically create HTML documentation about your code.
+Now that your code contains some information about itself in the form of docstrings, you can use Python's [`pydoc`](https://docs.python.org/3/library/pydoc.html) module to automatically create HTML documentation about your code.

 --- task ---

-Open a terminal (Mac/Linux) or command prompt (Windows)
+Open a terminal window (macOS/Linux) or command prompt window (Windows).

 --- /task ---

 --- task ---

-Navigate to the folder which contains your `card.py` program
+Navigate to the folder containing your `card.py` program.

 ```bash
 cd name_of_folder